speechprocessing/speechexec-enterprise-integrator-guide/docs/see/enterprise-app-interface/endpoints/dms/20_Dms_QueryDictationsForUser.md

 - `AudioFileName`: dictation file name, with extension
 - `DictationState`: dictation's workflow state
 - `HasAttachment`: true if the dictation has attached document, false otherwise
-- `IsArchive`: true if the dictation is located in the archive folder, false otherwise
+- `IsArchive`: true if the dictation is located in the author user's archive folder, false otherwise
 - `SubfolderHierarchy`: additional subfolder hierarchy under the root dictation folder, can be empty if no subfolder is used.
 Example: if the finished folder is `c:\dictations\finished` and the dictation is located in `c:\dictations\finished\Sarah\urgent`, then the subfolder hierarchy would be `Sarah\urgent`.
 - `LastChangedDateTimeUtc`: The last time the dictation was changed, in UTC date format